Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level

-In summary, we find a sequence \eqref{eq.series} that exhausts \cite{Note} all the observed FQHE states in the SLL and are shown them as incompressible in the $\mathcal{A}$-phase at the moderate regime of $\kappa \sim 1$.
-Our proposed trial wave functions \eqref{eq.gen_wavefun} for all these states have very high overlap with the corresponding exact ground states.
-The characteristics of these wavefunctions support non-Abelian quasiparticle excitations out of these states.
-Based on the proposed wave functions, we determine the possible edge modes and consequently predict $2.5G_0$ thermal Hall conductance for all these states.
+In summary, we find a sequence \eqref{eq.series} that exhausts \cite{note613} all (except 6/13 as argued) the observed FQHE states in the SLL.
+These states are shown to be incompressible in the $\mathcal{A}$ phase at the moderate regime of $\kappa \sim 1$.
+Our proposed trial wavefunctions \eqref{eq.gen_wavefun} for all these states have very high overlap with the corresponding exact ground states.
+The characteristics of these wavefunctions support non-Abelian quasiparticle excitations from their respective ground states.
+Based on the proposed wavefunctions, we determine the possible edge modes and consequently predict $2.5G_0$ thermal Hall conductance for all these states.
+Experimental confirmation on this prediction will place our theory as the most relevant one as no other theory has thus far predicted this unusual result.
+Besides, we have also found \cite{supplementary} the signature of existence of the $\mathcal{A}$ phase in states like 4/11, 2/7, and 1/4 belonging to the proposed sequence in Eq.~\eqref{eq.series}.
+Observations of these states will further strengthen the validity of the proposed general theory of FQHE in the SLL.

 We appreciate the generosity of the developers of the DiagHam package for keeping it open access.
-We acknowledge the Param Shakti (IIT Kharagpur) – a National Supercomputing Mission, Government of India for providing computational resources.
-S.S.M. is supported by Science and Engineering Research Board (Government of India) through Grant No. MTR/2019/000546.
+We acknowledge the Param Shakti (IIT Kharagpur) – a National Supercomputing Mission, Government of India, for providing computational resources.
+S.S.M. is supported by the Science and Engineering Research Board (Government of India) through Grant No. MTR/2019/000546.